rblades/dhworkbook_master/docs/module-2/Exercises.md

 ### Converting images in the command line

-1. Begin by making a new director for this exercise: `$ mkdir ocr-test`.
+1. Begin by making a new directory for this exercise: `$ mkdir ocr-test`.

 2. Type `$ cd ocr-test` to change directories into ocr-test.